mozilla/zippy/docs/developer.rst

     **Request**

     :param external_id:
-        A unique ID for the product.
+        An external identifier for the product.
+        This must be unique per seller but doesn't need to be unique across the entire system.

     :param name:
         A name to describe the product.